Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_730_shadingmodels Shading Models

-*Graphic3d_AspectFillArea3d* has been extended by a new property ::ShadingModel(), which previously has been defined globally for entire View.
+*Graphic3d_AspectFillArea3d* has been extended by a new property *ShadingModel()*, which previously has been defined globally for entire View.

 Previously, triangle array without normal vertex attributes was implicitly considered as unshaded, but now such array will be shaded using *Graphic3d_TOSM_FACET* model (e.g. by computing per-triangle normals).